-Collagen Suppresses Appetite
+Collagen May Help Suppress Appetite

-A helpful collagen weight loss benefit is that it can help suppress appetite.
+A helpful collagen weight loss benefit is that it may help suppress appetite.
 Another study among obese and diabetic patients found intake of hydrolyzed collagen stimulated the release of satiating hormones into the blood.
 After consumption of collagen, patients had a reduced appetite, resulting in a decreased overall food intake3.
 These diabetic patients were able to lose weight by eating less because the collagen protein played an important role in reducing their appetites.

-Collagen Helps Retain Muscle Mass
+Collagen May Help Retain Muscle Mass

 As we age, our bodies lose muscle mass and often replace it with fat.
 This loss of muscle correlates with excess excretion of nitrogen in urine and increased dietary protein needs in elderly people.
 Research has shown collagen protein supplementation can be effective in helping aging individuals maintain lean body mass and preserve nitrogen balance.
 In a study among 71 year-old women, patients who supplemented with collagen peptides demonstrated better preservation of lean body mass and nitrogen balance than patients who were given whey supplements4.
 Higher muscle mass helps with weight loss because the body burns calories faster.

-Collagen Protein Can Positively Impacts Weight Loss
+Collagen Protein May Positively Impact Weight Loss

 Consuming adequate levels of protein is important for maintaining a lean body and supporting weight loss.
 Protein is the most satiating macronutrient – research has shown consumption of a protein-rich diet reduces overall energy consumption by making you feel full longer7, 8.
 One clinical study found individuals who increased protein consumption and consumed lower glycemic foods had more significant weight loss and maintained weight loss longer than individuals on lower protein diets1, helping to demonstrate collagen weight loss effects.

-Collagen Helps In Smoothing Cellulite Appearance
+Collagen May Help In Smoothing Cellulite Appearance